Starting a Market Venue

 - Visiting competitors multiple times was key in putting

-together a bar business plan for them.
+together an informal bar business plan for them.
 Their plan wasn’t some formal document,

 just simply one or two legal pad sheets of paper about each of their